Skip to content

 Launching Instances

-Launch, manage, and connect to EC2-compatible virtual machines on Hive.
+Launch, manage, and connect to EC2-compatible virtual machines on Spinifex.

 ec2instancesvm